ecloudvalley/Getting-start-AWS-SAM/README.md

     <img src="images/023-SAM-ChangeTableName-03.png" width="70%" height="70%">
     </p>

+- Save all of the above files.

 ### **Build and deploy**

-You will use SAM to build a serverless web application by **AWS SAM CLI**.
+You will use **AWS SAM CLI** to build a serverless web application.

 - The following command create a subdirectory that contains the application code and dependencies.
 The dependencies will be installed.